-CyberAgent Ventures (CAV) announced today the conclusion of their its, US$24 million fund.
+CyberAgent Ventures (CAV) announced today the conclusion of its US$24 million fund.
 But entrepreneurs eager to join the ranks of CyberAgent alumni like Kabuku and Mana.bo need not worry, for CAV also announced the start of its second fund, this one topping in at approximately $50 million.
 Focusing on seed and early stage investments, CAV has already invested in over 200 firms in and out of Japan.

 Recently, CAV expanded its activities beyond mere investment.
 The firm is currently seeking attendees for its “Rising EXPO 2014 in Japan,” a matchmaking event slated to take place on August 8.
 The event is meant to introduce startups to venture capital firms and may further solidify CAV’s position as key player in Japan’s startup ecosystem.